ablab/IsoQuant/README.md

         --data_type (assembly|pacbio_ccs|nanopore) -o OUTPUT_FOLDER

 * To run IsoQuant on aligned reads (make sure your BAM is sorted and indexed) use the following command:

         isoquant.py --genedb /PATH/TO/gene_annotation.gtf
         --bam /PATH/TO/sample1.sorted.bam /PATH/TO/sample2.sorted.bam
         --data_type (assembly|pacbio_ccs|nanopore) -o OUTPUT_FOLDER

+* If using official annotations containing `gene` and `transcript` features use `--complete_genedb` to save time.

 <a name="sec1"></a>
 # About IsoQuant